Whole: A Call to Unity in Our Fragmented World

-NEW!
 Free Whole Small Group Study Guide!

 Rev. Dr. Sharon E. Watkins serves as General Minister and President of the Christian Church (Disciples of Christ) in the United States and Canada.
 The first female to lead a mainline denomination in North America, she recently was featured as one of the "50 Powerful Women Religious Leaders" by the Huffington Post.